jreijn/jreijn.github.com/content/post/2025-08-25-enabling-budget-notifications-with-sns-using-aws-cdk/index.md

   - AWS
   - Cloud Engineering
 ---
 Keeping track of AWS spend is very important.
 Especially since it's so easy to create resources.
+You might forget to turn off an EC2 instance or container you started, or remove a CDK stack for a specific experiment.
 Costs can creep up fast if you don’t put guardrails in place.

 Recently, I had to set up budgets across multiple AWS accounts for my team.
 Along the way, I learned a few gotchas (especially around SNS and KMS policies) that weren't immediately clear to me as I started out writing AWS CDK code.
 In this post, we'll go through how to: